 FYI: Results vary from anus to anus.

-Talk to your dermatologist or doctor before getting a treatment.
-They can confirm that you don’t have underlying health issues.
+Talk with your dermatologist or doctor before getting a treatment.
+They can confirm that you don’t have underlying health conditions.

 Once you get the all-clear, you can check out local: